revelrylabs/text_chunker_ex/README.md

 If you wish to adjust these parameters, configuration can optionally be passed via a keyword list.

   - `chunk_size` -  The approximate target chunk size, as measured per code points.
 This means that both `a` and `👻` count as one.
 Chunks will not exceed this maximum, but may sometimes be smaller. **Important note** This means that graphemes *will* be split.
 For example, `👩‍🚒` will be split into `👩,🚒`.
-This is a known limitation that we intend to address in the future.
   - `chunk_overlap` - The contextual overlap between chunks, as measured per code point.
 Overlap is *not* guaranteed; again this should be treated as a maximum.
 The size of an individual overlap will depend on the semantics of the text being split.
   - `format` (informs separator selection).
 Because we are trying to preserve meaning between the chunks, the format of the text we are splitting is important.
 It's important to split newlines in plain text; it's important to split `###` headings in markdown.